h5py/h5py/docs/high/group.rst

     .. method:: keys()

         Get the names of directly attached group members.
-On Py2, this is a list.
-On Py3, it's a set-like object.
         Use :meth:`Group.visit` or :meth:`Group.visititems` for recursive
         access to group members.

+       :return: set-like object.

     .. method:: values()

         Get the objects contained in the group (Group and Dataset instances).
         Broken soft or external links show up as None.

-On Py2, this is a list.
-        On Py3, it's a collection or bag-like object.
+        :return: a collection or bag-like object.

     .. method:: items()

         Get ``(name, value)`` pairs for object directly attached to this group.
         Values for broken soft or external links show up as None.

-On Py2, this is a list.
-On Py3, it's a set-like object.
+        :return: a set-like object.

-    .. method:: iterkeys()

-        (Py2 only) Get an iterator over key names.
-Exactly equivalent to ``iter(group)``.
-        Use :meth:`Group.visit` or :meth:`Group.visititems` for recursive
-        access to group members.

-    .. method:: itervalues()

-        (Py2 only) Get an iterator over objects attached to the group.
-        Broken soft and external links will show up as ``None``.

-    .. method:: iteritems()

-        (Py2 only) Get an iterator over ``(name, value)`` pairs for objects directly attached to the group.
-Broken soft and external link values show up as ``None``.

     .. method:: get(name, default=None, getclass=False, getlink=False)